 Pink Ribbon Breakfast

-Each year, BreastScreen WA hosts a Pink Ribbon Breakfast to celebrate our achievements and supporters.
-The event consists of sit-down breakfast, and guest speakers who are women who have achieved wonderful things throughout their career.
+Each year, BreastScreen WA hosts a Pink Ribbon Breakfast to celebrate its achievements and supporters.
+The event consists of sit-down breakfast, and guest speakers who are inspiring women who have achieved wonderful things throughout their career.
 Purchase your ticket here.

 This year's speakers are: